 - Turn right three more times until you reach your destination.
 The heritage site will be to your left.

 Don’t forget that foreign drivers need an international driver’s license in Saudi Arabia.
-You will need this, along with your local driving license, before you even get to rent a car.
+You will need this, along with your local driving license, before you even get to rent a car from a car rental company.
 Other benefits of carrying an international driver’s license in Saudi Arabia include smooth travels on the road, especially when driving between cities.
 This is because checkpoints are usually present along the way.

 Applying for an IDP in person is too much of a hassle.
-But you can get your International Driver’s Permit for Saudi Arabia online in just a few clicks.
-If you want to order your copy, visit the International Driver’s Association (IDA) at https://internationaldriversassociation.com/.
+But you can get your international driving permit for Saudi Arabia online in just a few clicks.
+If you want to order your copy, visit our application page.

 Edge of the World (Jebel Fihrayn)

 Tourism is relatively new in Saudi Arabia, and one of the best places you could take a road trip to is the edge of the world.
 Visitors can enjoy the splendor of the rocky Tuwaiq escarpment, overlooking the sandy valley below.
 The outside gates close at 6 pm, so it's best to start your trip early.
 You may also camp in the Acacia valley, but do note that it is only open on Fridays and Saturdays, so always make sure to plan your trip ahead of time.

 The best months to visit the edge of the world are from November to February, when the temperatures aren’t hot.
 Weekends may get crowded so brace yourself for other local and foreign tourists visiting.